Education Loans for Study Abroad

 Educational Loans Overview

-As the above quote goes, money spent on one’s education does reap valuable benefits in the long run, hence keen students are in the lookout for every possible opportunity to realize that dream.
-Students primarily finance their education via the following means:
+As the above quote goes, money spent on one’s education does reap valuable benefits in the long run; hence students are on the lookout for every possible opportunity to realize that dream.
+When it comes to the financial aspects, students primarily finance their education via the following means:

-- Self-finance: Funds from personal tangible assets, liquid funds, savings.
+- Self-Finance: Funds from personal tangible assets, liquid funds, and savings.

 Education Loan Features & Requirements

-The common age bracket for educational loans is between 18 and 35 years.
-Though some loan providers do accept senior candidates with advanced age.
-Such cases are approved on a case by case basis depending on the financial background of the individual, program of study, study destination, university of study, etc.
+The common age bracket for education loans is between 18 to 35 years.
+Although some loan providers do accept senior candidates with advanced age.
+Such cases are approved on a case-by-case basis depending on the financial background of the individual, the program of study, the study destination, the university of study, etc.

-The type of educational program one can apply includes undergraduate/ bachelor’s education, masters programs/ graduate Study, doctoral studies/ PhD.
-All academic domains such as Science, Humanities, Engineer, Management, etc., are eligible for educational loan options.
-Please verify with your loan provider on the program, and subject domain eligibility.
+The type of educational program one can apply to includes undergraduate/bachelor’s education, master’s programs/graduate study, doctoral studies/ Ph.D.
+All academic domains such as Science, Humanities, Engineering, Management, etc., are eligible for education loan options.
+However, you have to verify with your loan provider the program, and subject domain eligibility.

-Tuition fees, exam fees, travelling expenses, living costs, labs and library fees, pre-admission costs etc., are some of the costs that most loan providers cover.
-Be sure to confirm with your loan servicer on the exact costs covered.
-The expenses covered will vary depending on the educational loan type.
+Tuition fees, exam fees, traveling expenses, living costs, labs and library fees, pre-admission costs, etc., are some of the costs that most loan providers cover.
+Be sure to confirm with your loan servicer the exact costs covered.
+The expenses covered will vary depending on the type of education loan.